networknt/light-doc/content/en/concern/client.md

 ### Close connection

-In most of the cases, we don't close the connection, and all the requests will go through the same HTTP/2 connection with multiplex support.
-However, there are times you need to create a new connection on demand and close it once it is used.
+In most cases, we don’t close the connection, and all the requests will go through the same HTTP/2 connection with multiplex support.
+However, there are times when you need to create a new connection on demand and close it once it is used.
 For example, in [Server.java](https://github.com/networknt/light-4j/blob/master/server/src/main/java/com/networknt/server/Server.java) we create a new connection to load config from light-config-server during server startup.
-In this case, although our config server supports HTTP/2, we create and close the connection as this is a one-time request and we don't want to hold the resource.
-Here are the lines to close the connection in finally block.
+In this case, although our config server supports HTTP/2, we create and close the connection as this is a one-time request and we don’t want to hold the resource.
+Here are the lines to close the connection in the final block.

 ```java
     } finally {